alinamoldovan/java21/records/HELP.md

 📘 Modern Java in Action – capitolul despre imutabilitate

+In many cases, this data is immutable, since immutability ensures the validity of the data without synchronization.

 Implementations of the equals and hashCode methods, which specify that two record classes are equal if they are of the same type and contain equal component values.